Emergency advice

 4. If the attack is severe, and they are getting worse, becoming exhausted, or if this is their first attack, call 999 or 112 for emergency help.

-• If they become unresponsive at any point prepare to give CPR.
+• If they become unresponsive at any point, prepare to give CPR.

 6. If their symptoms improve and you do not need to call 999, advise the patient to get an urgent same-day appointment to see their GP or asthma nurse.

-Important: This asthma attack information is not for patients on a Maintenance and Reliever Therapy (MART) plan; this may include a steroid preventer medicine and a certain type of long-acting bronchodilator medicine which can also be used as their emergency reliever.
+Important: This asthma attack information is not for patients on a Maintenance and Reliever Therapy (MART) plan.
+This may include a steroid-preventer medicine and a certain type of long-acting bronchodilator medicine which can also be used as their emergency reliever.
 The patient will know which they should use in an emergency and may carry a written plan.

 Browse our first aid products: